argoproj/argo-events/docs/concepts/eventbus.md

 Event-Sources publish the events while the sensors subscribe to the events to execute triggers.

-The current implementation of the eventbus is powered by NATS streaming.
+There are two implementations of the eventbus: NATS streaming and now NATS Jetstream.